prasso/prasso_app/README.md

 > Prasso is a mobile application that allows you to customize your app as you are working with it in your hand.

-## Project Timeline started in 2020
-#### originally forked from  Demo for Flutter & Firebase Realtime Apps

-This project, Prasso App, started out as a fork of the **reference architecture demo** that can be used as a **starting point** for apps using Flutter & Firebase.
-The code is modified to support running web apps which can be built from various no-code sites around the web.

-*Also see the marvelous [codewithandrea_flutter_packages repo](https://github.com/bizz84/codewithandrea_flutter_packages), which contains the most reusable parts of this project as packages.*

-Then the code was migrated into a format closer to what you would see in MVVM architecture.
-And then Riverpod Hooks has been added.
-Now we are cooking with gas!

 ## Prasso Concept
 1. everything is based on a site.